-Working alongside the healthy life mission, Simon’s other main project focuses on the adoption of the proposed healthy food standard, which will require retailers to report data on the nutrition profiles of their product sales.
+Working alongside the healthy life mission, Simon’s other main project focused on the adoption of the proposed healthy food standard, which will require retailers to report data on the nutrition profiles of their product sales.
 Auditing this data will be a massive task, and there is a big opportunity to incorporate agentic AI into this process to streamline the process of identifying data anomalies and non-compliance, making it easier for the government to adopt and enforce the standard.

 Across Nesta’s missions, a range of administrative bottlenecks and time-consuming and repetitive processes slow down progress towards our goals.
 Scanning these domains, we have identified a set of problems that we believe agentic AI could solve.